 Dynotags for Equipment Documentation and Maintenance Logs

-Our maintenance-free smart stickers are made of durable synthetic stock, with protective coating, and have a strong adhesive that sticks well to clean, flat surfaces.
+Our maintenance-free Smart ID Stickers are made of durable synthetic material with a protective coating, and have a strong adhesive that sticks well to clean, flat surfaces.
 Lifetime subscription is included with every sticker.
 These stickers work well for equipment setup and maintenance.

-Dynotag solution does not involve dusty pads, worn out paper stickers and markers – and is used by many equipment maintenance organizations as well as rental and damage mitigation outfits, schools and others.
+Our asset tracking stickers are used by many equipment maintenance organizations as well as rental and damage mitigation companies, schools and offices.

-• An application would work as follows (let’s assume the user named maintenance_manager@example.com is the dynotag account owner).
+• An application would work as follows (let’s assume you are the user named maintenance_manager@example.com, who is the dynotag account owner).

 Set-up phase: As done by you, maintenance_manager@example.com

 1. Pick an unused sticker strip.
-Affix one sticker from a given strip to the fire extinguisher station (not on the extinguisher – but next to or ON its mount
+Affix one sticker from a given strip to the fire extinguisher.

-2. Activate the dynotag of that sticker strip into your account.
+2. Activate the dynotag of that sticker into your Dynotag. account, creating a new “Asset Record”.

-Give it a title that would help locate it easily in the “My Records” screen, such as FE-BLDG3-L3-Z4 meaning “Fire Extinguisher at Building Three, Level 3, Zone 4” – which would uniquely identify this equipment.
+Give the record a title that would help locate it easily in the “My Records” screen, such as FE-BLDG3-L3-Z4 meaning “Fire Extinguisher at Building Three, Level 3, Zone 4” – which would uniquely identify this equipment.

 3. Into the dynotag affixed at that station, enter base information such as equipment brand, installation date, and a photo of the station as a “Tag Picture”.
 Enter as much information as possible that may come in handy later.